adamteller/samples/tc-exercise/comments.md

 ## What are we trying to accomplish in this neat exercise?
-- Given several data sources (.csv files), our task is to populate the second column of file `slcsp.csv`
+- Given several data sources (.csv files), populate the second column of file `slcsp.csv` and emit to std out.
 - The value of column 2 should be the second lowest silver cost plan (rate) for the zip code listed in column 1 of `slcsp.csv`.
 - If an appropriate value cannot be derived from mining the data, a blank is expected.